SkillsGen/io_uring_server_example/README.md

 accepts the connection by grabbing a connection_info struct and associating that with the socket and all further events on that socket.
-Then a Event_Read entry is queued on that socket with a connection_event struct that has the data buffer aswell as the connection_info It will echo back any data sent to it with an Event_Write.
+Then a Event_Read entry is queued on that socket with a connection_event struct that has the data buffer aswell as a ptr to the connection_info struct.
+  It will echo back any data sent to it with an Event_Write.

   The UDP socket is not initialized.

   #including liburing.h sometimes doesn't work so that functionality is